Best And Worst Trading And Investing Books

 Way Of A Turtle, by Faith, 7, the true story of Richard Dennis`s turtles experiment; very good for systematic traders;

 Stock For The Long Run, by Jeremy Siegel, 7, a good book written by an economics PhD.
-Lots of historical perspective on the performance of stocks, bonds and commodities
+Lots of historical perspective on the performance of stocks, bonds and commodities;

 Schwager on Futures - Technical Analysis, by Jack Schwager, 6, probably the best Technical Analysis book I have ever read; but I am not a technical trader;